Belthasaran/rhtools/README.md

      And  hacks/example1234  will be updated to add Verification checksums, and a unique key for the blob.
 The BPS will be compressed and encrypted for the purpose of verifying integrity when launching or using the patch later.

+     Important Note: If you are intending to distribute the patch blob:
+     The blob file is encrypted and unreadable without the key which is entered into hacks/example1234 by mkblob -- running mkblob a second time would cause a loss of the previous key - Both files (or the database file) are required to use the patch blob.

      The output looks like: